-As the gorge narrows the path heads upwards on the left side, eventually becoming a metal catwalk clinging to the canyon walls which allows you to walk just above the powerful, rip-roaring waters.
+As the gorge narrows the path heads upwards, eventually to walk just above the powerful, rip-roaring waters.

 Reaching the Lower Canyon Falls there’s the wonderful sight of the cascading waters flowing thunderously over a cliff edge into a gorge.
 A bridge across the canyon provides an excellent vantage point and access to a small low tunnel through the rock for a view of the falls, experiencing the spray mist and thunderous sound, up close.

 The Upper Falls

 From Lower Falls, the trail route climbs for about a mile through a landscape of pine forest and rugged canyon until reaching the first of two viewpoints at the Upper Falls.
 The first viewpoint is a low level walkway which extends into the canyon giving the opportunity for you to directly view the plunging 30 metres drop of the impressive waterfall.

 At the end of this walkway is a wide platform and it’s a very popular spot not just for the spectacular view, but also for those wanting a special photo, selfies or instagram shots.

 The trail leads uphill to a second viewpoint of the top of the falls.